Avoiding Haag's theorem with parameterized quantum field theory: Parameterized Quantum Field Theory

-Given the assumptions of this proposition and the corollary to \thm{thm:1p}, we can easily deduce the equivalent of \eqn{eqn:A8}:

-However, just as \eqn{eqn:A8} was at the single time $\tz$, the equivalent equation for the parameterized theory is at the single parameter value $\lambdaz$.
+\item[2*.]
+Any free field satisfies \eqn{eqn:A6b}.
+In addition, conversely, if the two-point expectation value for a field satisfies \eqn{eqn:A6b}, then the field is a free field.

+\item[3*.]
+(Haag's Theorem?)
+Let $\oppsi_{1}$ be a free field, so that it satisfies \eqn{eqn:A6b}, and let $\oppsi_{2}$ be a field unitarily related to $\oppsi_{1}$, as above.
+Then $\oppsi_{2}$ will also satisfy \eqn{eqn:A6b} for $\lambda = \lambdaz$.
 But now, if we try to generalize this to unequal parameter values $\lambda$ and $\lambdaz$, there is no equivalent of the Lorentz transformation to use in order to bring the parameter values back to equality.
 All that is available is parameter translation, which would maintain the difference $\lambda - \lambdaz$.

-Therefore, it is possible for $\paraml{\oppsi_{1}}{x}$ and $\paraml{\oppsi_{2}}{x}$ to have the same equal-$\lambda$ two-point vacuum expectation value, but for their unequal-$\lambda$ expectation values to differ.
-Thus, \thm{thm:2p} does not apply and the proof of Haag's theorem does not go through.
+Thus, \thm{thm:2p} does not apply and the proof of Haag's theorem does not go through. \end{itemize}

-\thm{thm:1p} can be considered a kind of inverse to the well-known Wightman reconstruction theorem (see \cite{streater64}, Theorem 3-7).
-A consequence of the reconstruction theorem is that any QFTs over spacetime that have the same vacuum expectation values will be unitarily equivalent. \thm{thm:1p} shows that fields that are so unitarily related will (not surprisingly) have equal vacuum expectation values.
-(For parameterized fields, we do not require the expectation values in \eqn{eqn:A9} to meet a spectral condition or for the vacuum state to be absolutely unique, but the proof of the reconstruction theorem otherwise goes through, for a QFT that also does not meet such conditions \cite{seidewitz16}.)
+\thm{thm:1p} here can be considered a kind of inverse to the well-known Wightman reconstruction theorem (see \cite{streater64}, Theorem 3-7).
+A consequence of the reconstruction theorem is that any fields over spacetime that have the same vacuum expectation values will be unitarily equivalent. \thm{thm:1p} shows that fields that are so unitarily related will (not surprisingly) have equal vacuum expectation values.
+(For parameterized fields, we do not require the expectation values to meet a spectral condition or for the vacuum state to be absolutely unique, but the proof of the reconstruction theorem otherwise goes through, for a QFT that also does not meet such conditions \cite{seidewitz16}.)

-However, the key point here is that the assumptions of \thm{thm:1p} and the resulting expectation values of \eqn{eqn:A9} are all for parameterized fields at \emph{equal values} of $\lambda = \lambdaz$.
-If a similar condition to \eqn{eqn:A9} also held for \emph{different} values of $\lambda$ for the two fields, then the unitary operator $\opG$ relating the fields would have to be independent of $\lambda$.
+However, the key point here is that the assumptions of \thm{thm:1p} and the resulting expectation values are all for parameterized fields at \emph{equal values} of $\lambda = \lambdaz$.
+If a similar condition of equal expectation values also held for \emph{different} values of $\lambda$ for the two fields, then the unitary operator $\opG$ relating the fields would have to be independent of $\lambda$.
 In this case, it is clear that, if one field satisfies the free field equation \eqn{eqn:A2}, then the other will, too.